akrmyuc/akrmyuc/README.md

 ## Hi there👋
  I'm Akari.
-I'm a software engineer👩‍💻
+I'm a software engineer👩‍💻<br>
- I live in Japan🇯🇵 But I want to work in the US someday❤️ So I'm in the process of learning English now.
+ I live in Japan🇯🇵 But I want to work in the US someday❤️<br>
+ So I'm in the process of learning English now.
 Thank you😊

 ## My Skills